Update: There have been many changes on Pinterest lately that can affect your strategy. One of them is the use of hashtags.

 Don’t concern about adding hashtags to existing pins.
 Concentrate on finding great hashtags and adding them to new pins.

-How I used hashtags on this pin?
+How I used hashtags on this pin before the update?

 Here is one of my pins with good performance that I want to show you.